-There are 10 non religious self reflection questions that you need to ask yourself every year.
-When its time to reflect on life, start with these questions.
+There are 10 Birthday self reflection questions that you need to ask yourself every year.

-So, it’ my birthday today, March 7th, and I’m turning 35.
-It’s a time for celebration, a time for reflection, a time for looking backwards and looking forwards.
+But more importantly: It’s a time for reflection, a time for looking backwards and looking forwards.

 Of course, it might not be your birthday today, but you can still use the questionnaire below for some wonderful self reflection.